FAQ

 Some of Prophesee products are able to record IMU (Inertial Measurement Unit) data along with the sensor native data stream.
 This IMU is not part of our sensors but is mounted on another board (Invensense MPU-9250) within some of our EKVs.
 Until version 2.0.0, IMU was supported in Metavision, but this feature was not leveraged by any of our partner’s camera, so we decided that supporting it was not relevant for us and we removed it since version 2.1.0 of Metavision SDK.

 If you want to use the IMU or if you have RAW files that contain IMU data that you want to decode, the easiest way is to use Metavision 2.0.0.
-Please check our Knowledge Center page on IMU data.
+Please check our Knowledge Center page on IMU data format.

 Programming